brodieaustin/poisoned-well-novel/poisoned-well.md

 "But we're here now, Manan."
 Ethne said.
 She seemed much more comfortable with this knowledge than Manan felt at this moment.
 But she has had days to think over it, Manan thought.
 But she also wondered if she would ever reconcile herself with it.
 After all, she had taken up the Water Woman's mantle, and thus felt as much a perpetrator as a victim.

 No one could intercede and tell her that this wasn't the case.
-Even the hunter's calm, self possessed assurances, could not dispell the nagging, gnawing worry that Manan felt.
+Even the hunter's calm, self possessed assurances, could not dispel the nagging, gnawing worry that Manan felt.
 But maybe it was the effects of her condition too, of the heat in her body, that seemed to agitate her even now, in the midst of this peaceful and harmonious scene.

 ###

 Manan spent her days with Ethne and the hunter's daughter.
 The attendants in the hospital visited them frequently, offering a slew of potions, tonics, and salves.
-Every few days a nother person or two would appear, each of them suffering from similar complaints, in varying degrees of severity.
+Every few days a another person or two would appear, each of them suffering from similar complaints, in varying degrees of severity.
 The Water Women seemed to be forming a village of sick people, thought Manan.

 In fact they were.
 The Water Women's council had resolved to care for those affected by their wayward sister.
 They felt the need to close the wound that broke the sanctity of their codes and oath.
-Manan, using what wordly knowledge she had, also reasoned that the Water Women needed these people to disappear to not affect their trade.
+Manan, using what worldly knowledge she had, also reasoned that the Water Women needed these people to disappear to not affect their trade.
 Without customers for their water, the Water Women would cease to exist.

 The council also resolved to seal the poisoned well.
 There was to be a ceremony the following day.
 A train of beasts and wagons would pitch wagon after wagon of dirt to close up the well and ensure that the Water Women did not peddle it again.

 Before they did, though.
 Manan felt compelled to see the well.
 She had gained enough strength to go walking everyday.
 Though the women and the guard kept an eye on their patients, they were not prisoners and were free to come and go as they pleased as long as they did not interfere with the Water Women's operations.

 So that evening, Manan walked and headed for the poisoned well.
-It was on the edge of the Water Woman's property, which had been abondoned after her explusion from the order.
+It was on the edge of the Water Woman's property, which had been abandoned after her expulsion from the order.
 No one was permitted to live there again.
 Eventually the house would be torn down.

 She found the well easily enough, it sat on a rise, outlined against the fading light in the sky.
 Roughly placed stones ringed a hole in the ground.
 The rigging that had drawn water up had toppled other.
 Manan could not tell if someone had destroyed it, or if it had fallen on its own.
 She sat on the well's edge, staring down into the long, dark shaft.